Service Specialist Visa Sponsorship Jobs in Hawaii

 Which companies sponsor visas for service specialists in Hawaii?

 Employers with established visa sponsorship programs for service specialist roles in Hawaii include hospitality companies like Hilton Grand Vacations and Marriott's Wailea properties, telecommunications firms like Hawaiian Telcom, and financial institutions like Bank of Hawaii and First Hawaiian Bank.
-Larger multi-national employers in Honolulu are generally more likely to have dedicated HR infrastructure to support H-1B and other work visa petitions.
+Larger multi-national employers in Honolulu are generally more likely to have dedicated HR infrastructure to support H-1B visa and other work visa petitions.

 Which visa types are most common for service specialist roles in Hawaii?